Stanley Brouwn and The Zero Machine (1980)

 “The combination of dialogue and anonymous production, within the social field, as the social field, results in: communication of singular intensities through a dialogical process that attracts an interpretative force; an analytical mechanism that inscribes flows of desire as content and produces the singularity as a difference in forces.”

-My friend, the artist Andy Patton, convinced me to delete this paragraph to my chagrin once the articles was published.
+My friend, the artist Andy Patton, convinced me to delete this paragraph to my chagrin once the article was published.
 He then went on to title his 1980 Mercer Union exhibition Anonymous Mechanism!